Drug liberalization: Thailand

+"A committee tasked with controlling illegal drugs has won a majority vote to have cannabis and hemp reclassified as narcotics, and the listing will take effect on" 1 January 2024, according to media.

 Although Thailand has a strict drug policy, in May 2018, the Cabinet approved draft legislation that allows for more research into the effects of marijuana on people.
 Thus, the Government Pharmaceutical Organization (GPO) will soon begin clinical trials of marijuana as a preliminary step in the production of drugs from this plant.
 These medical studies are considered exciting, new landmarks in the history of Thailand, because the manufacture, storage, and use of marijuana has been completely outlawed in Thailand since 1979.

 On 9 November 2018, the National Assembly of Thailand officially proposed to allow licensed medical use of marijuana, thereby legalizing what was previously considered a dangerous drug.
 The National Assembly on Friday submitted its amendments to the Ministry of Health, which would place marijuana and vegetable kratom in the category allowing their licensed possession and distribution in regulated conditions.
 The ministry reviewed the amendments before sending them to the cabinet, which returned it to the National Assembly for a final vote.
 This process was completed on 25 December 2018.
 Thus, Thailand became the first Asian country to legalize medical cannabis.
 These changes did not allow recreational use of drugs.
 These actions were taken because of the growing interest in the use of marijuana and its components for the treatment of certain diseases.

-Cannabis became decriminalized in Thailand on 9 June 2022, making recreational use also legal, though smoking in public can still incur penalties due to being considered a public nuisance.
+Cannabis became decriminalized in Thailand on 9 June 2022, making recreational use also legal, although smoking in public can still incur penalties due to being considered a public nuisance.
 Supporters of legalization argue that the legal market for marijuana in Thailand could increase to $5 billion by 2024.